ivankatliarchuk/renovate-gitlab-bot/README.md

 # renovate-gitlab-bot

 The bot uses [renovatebot](https://github.com/renovatebot/renovate) to automatically create MRs for updating dependencies.
 It is running on a [tight schedule](https://gitlab.com/gitlab-org/frontend/renovate-gitlab-bot/-/pipeline_schedules).

-The following repositories are currently being updated automatically.
+The following repositories are currently being updated automatically:
-For more info have a look at the [config](./config.js).

 <!-- rep -->